Local Edge Dynamics and Opinion Polarization: Introduction

-\textbf{Edge Dynamics Model.} We consider a model where the network and the expressed opinions of nodes coevolve over time.
-At each time step, users within the network stochastically delete connections to some of their neighbors.
-To model confirmation bias, edges with higher expressed opinion disagreement are deleted with higher probability.
-At each step, users also add edges to new neighbors.
-To model recommender systems, these edges are added to random \emph{friend-of-friends} -- i.e., two-hop connections in the network.
+\textbf{Edge Dynamics.} We consider a model where the network and expressed node opinions coevolve over time.
+At each time step, users within the network stochastically delete connections to some of their neighbors and add new connections.
+To model confirmation bias, edges that are more disagreeable are deleted with higher probability.
+To model recommender systems, new edges are added to random \emph{friend-of-friends} -- i.e., two-hop connections in the network.
 Friend-of-friend recommendations are a popular form of edge recommendations made by social media platforms \cite{SuSharmaGoel:2016,DalyGeyerMillen:2010}.

+We also fix a small percentage of edges at initialization, which are not considered for deletion at any time step.
+These edges can be thought of as modeling connections that are independent of opinions or recommendations, e.g., to family members or co-workers.

-\textbf{Simulation and Theoretical Analysis.} Our main contribution is to study how the above opinion and edge dynamics interact and drive opinion polarization.
-We start with an initial graph, either randomly generated from an established model, or taken from a snapshot of a real social network.
+\textbf{Simulation and Theoretical Analysis.} To study how the above opinion and edge dynamics interact to drive opinion polarization, we employ both simulation and theoretical analysis.
+In our simulations, we start with an initial graph, either randomly generated from an established model, or taken from a snapshot of a real social network.
 We also start with innate opinions, which are randomly generated over the interval $[-1,1]$.
-We then run our edge and opinion dynamics models, recording how node opinions and the corresponding polarization, disagreement, and other graph properties evolve over time.
-We give theoretical bounds that explain some aspects of this evolution, although a more complete theoretical justification for our findings would be a very interesting direction for future work.
+We then simulate our edge and opinion dynamics, recording how opinions, polarization, disagreement, and the graph structure evolve over time.
+Our theoretical results, which help explain many of the dynamics observed in simulation, leverage well-established formulas for polarization and disagreement in the Friedkin-Johnsen model, defined in Section \ref{sec:prelim}.